bacover/OpenVINOInstall/GX_Configure_2018R5.md

 	  * Load the USB rules:
 		`sudo udevadm control --reload-rules &amp;&amp; udevadm trigger`

-	  * Unplug and replug the Micro-USB cable from the Intel® Arria 10 GX board for JTAG.
+	  * Unplug and replug the micro USB cable from the Intel® Arria® 10 FPGA GX board for JTAG.
 	  * [OPTIONAL] Validate that the cable is connected:
 		`lsusb | grep Altera`